ehgh/PARSRec-Explainable-Personalized-Attention-fused-Recurrent-Sequential-Recommendation/README.md

 2. Generate Dataset and Dataloader for *any dataset with specified file format*
 3. Train and evaluate PARSRec model on the dataset

 For inqueries please contact Ehsan Gholami (contact: egholami@ucdavis.edu).
-Please feel free to open an issue if an issue is detected.
+Please feel free to file an issue if an issue is detected.

 ## Citing